 Backing Indigenous Arts - Performing Arts

-The Queensland Government’s Backing Indigenous Arts (BIA) initiative aims to build sustainable and ethical Aboriginal and Torres Strait Islander arts industries.
+The Queensland Government’s Backing Indigenous Arts (BIA) initiative, launched in 2007, aims to build sustainable and ethical Aboriginal and Torres Strait Islander arts industries.

 Data dictionaries provide definitions of measures, calculation methods and counting rules for reporting.

 Online submission through SmartyGrants is Arts Queensland's preferred method for receiving application forms and outcome reports for our funding programs.

 - Read the guidelines, frequently asked questions, important information for applicants, and terms of funding.

 - View case studies of previous funding recipients.